The Twilight Zone Tower of Terror: Soundtrack

-Jazz music from the 1930s is played throughout the queueing area for the Tower of Terror at Disney's Hollywood Studios, as well as in the lobby and library.
+Jazz music from the 1930s is played in the queueing area for the Tower of Terror at Disney's Hollywood Studios, as well as in the lobby and library.
 The ride's score was composed by Richard Bellis, except for the Tokyo DisneySea version, which was scored by Joel McNeely, who has released the overture on his site.
 Bellis incorporates the main Twilight Zone theme, composed by Marius Constant, to the attraction's theme, which can be found on several theme park albums: